 The Company intends to enter into an agreement with the Sponsor to pay the Sponsor a total of \$20,000 per month for office space, administrative and support services.
-Upon the Company's liquidation, the Company will cease paying these monthly fees.
-Upon completion of the Initial Business Combination, the Company will pay to such affiliate an amount equal to \$20,000 multiplied by the number of whole months remaining between the date of the completion of the Initial Business Combination and the date that is 24 months from the closing of the Offering.
+Upon the completion of an initial Business Combination or liquidation, the Company will cease paying these monthly fees.